prismatic-io/embedded-workflow-builder-docs/README.md

 npm run generate-private-connector-docs YOUR-COMPONENT-KEY
 ```

+**Note**: Make sure you can successfully run `prism me` before running the above command, as it relies on your Prismatic CLI being configured correctly.

 This will generate a markdown file in the `docs/connectors/` directory, and pull down the connector's icon into `docs/connectors/assets/`.